 Split Color Warmth

-This tool can be used to selectively enhance the cool and warm tones in your image.
+This tool can enhance the cool and warm tones in your image selectively.
 It allows you to increase color contrast and vibrancy or create creative toning effects.
 You can separately adjust the Warm colors and Cool colors.

 - Warm.
 Drag this slider to the left to neutralize warm tones such as yellows and reds and to the right to enhance them.